SupreetTadeparti/Inkwell/README.md

 # Inkwell

-DecentralNotes is a secure, decentralized note-taking application built on the Internet Computer blockchain.
+Inkwell is a secure, decentralized note-taking application built on the Internet Computer blockchain.

 ## Features